InterspeechSemiSER/Interspeech2024.SemiSER/README.md

 - Structure of the repo is as follows:
 ```
+├── augmentation                # Files of augmentation for speech data
+│   ├── augmentation.py     # Implementation of all augmentation methods

-├── fixmatch                # Files of FixMatch implementation with Wav2Vec 2.0
+└── fixmatch                # Files of FixMatch implementation with Wav2Vec 2.0
 │   ├── model.py            # Implementation of the FixMatch model
 │   ├── train.py            # Training code
 │   └── eval.py             # Evaluation code